 The Center for Children’s Books is another good resource for graphic novels.
 All of their materials are non-circulating, and must be looked at in the Center.

 Some of these databases are best used to search for titles of graphic novels, while others are helpful for finding articles on graphic novels.
-For additional help searching these databases, please see the S-Collection web site on Databases for Research in Children’s Literature.
+For additional help searching these databases, please see the S-Collection web site on Databases & Scholarly Articles.

 - Children’s Literature Comprehensive Database